stuerp/foo_vis_spectrum_analyzer/README.md

 v0.3.0.0, 2023-xx-xx

+* New: Implemented the Constant-Q transform (CQT).
 * New: A custom FFT size can be specified in the configuration dialog.
 When you select "FFT Duration" the FFT size will be calculated based on the duration specified and the sample rate.
+* New: Implemented Mel scale mapping of the FFT coefficients.
 * Fixed: The configuration dialog disable the decibel settings when selecting a logarithmic Y axis scale.

 v0.2.0.0, 2023-11-18